How do you build a digital marketing strategy?

 Search Engine Optimization (SEO) is something you should be doing from the moment you start thinking about your website.
 Search engine optimization really is end-user optimization.
 It is equal parts strategy, creative and technical.

 The basic idea behind SEO is "What are users looking for?" and "How can your website best provide that?"

-Your Pay-Per-Click (PPC) strategy uses Google Adwords and/or Facebook Ads to engage your target demographic in hyper-targeted ads that are intended to solve their problems.
+Your Pay-Per-Click (PPC) strategy uses Google Ads and/or Facebook Ads to engage your target demographic in hyper-targeted ads that are intended to solve their problems.

 For a theatre company, for instance, it could be to remind them that a show they expressed an interest in seeing isn’t going to play forever so they should hurry up and check their calendars, chat with their spouses or coordinate with their friends and buy their tickets before it’s too late.

 For best results, most effective PPC campaigns will leverage all the other channels we’ve discussed.

 Do it yourself: if you are a registered non-profit, you are eligible to receive $10,000 of free advertising a month with the Google Ads Grant.
 There are some restrictions that reveal that Google is not just doing this out of the goodness of their machine-learning hearts.
 But with the right strategy, you could use most if not all of that.